lucabertoni/Check-Variables/README.md

 are not classified), of undeclared variables.
 With the expression "declared variables" I suggest all the variables that are located after words local,private and public

-If you want to execute the code, uncomment lines above

 Author:        Luca Bertoni